 External Ids for TLR9 Gene

-The protein encoded by this gene is a member of the Toll-like receptor (TLR) family which plays a fundamental role in pathogen recognition and activation of innate immunity.
+The protein encoded by this gene is a member of the Toll-like receptor (TLR) family, which plays a fundamental role in pathogen recognition and activation of innate immunity.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
 They recognize pathogen-associated molecular patterns (PAMPs) that are expressed on infectious agents, and mediate the production of cytokines necessary for the development of effective immunity.
-The various TLRs exhibit different patterns of expression.
-This gene is preferentially expressed in immune cell rich tissues, such as spleen, lymph node, bone marrow and peripheral blood leukocytes.
-Studies in mice and human indicate that this receptor mediates cellular response to unmethylated CpG dinucleotides in bacterial DNA to mount an innate immune response. [provided by RefSeq, Jul 2008]
+Studies in mice and human indicate that this receptor mediates cellular response to unmethylated CpG dinucleotides in bacterial DNA to mount an innate immune response. [provided by RefSeq, Aug 2017]

 GeneCards Summary for TLR9 Gene

-TLR9 (Toll-Like Receptor 9) is a Protein Coding gene.
+TLR9 (Toll Like Receptor 9) is a Protein Coding gene.
 Diseases associated with TLR9 include Meningococcal Meningitis and Stevens-Johnson Syndrome/Toxic Epidermal Necrolysis Overlap Syndrome.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include transmembrane signaling receptor activity and siRNA binding.
-An important paralog of this gene is TLR6.
+Among its related pathways are Signaling by GPCR and RET signaling.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and siRNA binding.
+An important paralog of this gene is ENSG00000173366.

 Key component of innate and adaptive immunity.
 TLRs (Toll-like receptors) control host immune response against pathogens through recognition of molecular patterns specific to microorganisms.
 TLR9 is a nucleotide-sensing TLR which is activated by unmethylated cytidine-phosphate-guanosine (CpG) dinucleotides.
-Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response.
+Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response (PubMed:11564765, PubMed:17932028).
 Controls lymphocyte response to Helicobacter infection (By similarity).
 Upon CpG stimulation, induces B-cell proliferation, activation, survival and antibody production (PubMed:23857366).